starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

 question is whether Starbeam has a public DOM attachment concept that should be stable, documented, and shared across adapters.

-Current leading hypothesis: **public concept, internal kernel**.
-The public concept is element attachment for framework reactivity: a framework obtains an element, Starbeam runs resource-backed work for that element, and cleanup follows the framework's element/component lifetime. `@starbeam/modifier` and `@domtree/*` remain internal unless a later PER finds a stable adapter-author contract that needs those package boundaries directly.
+Current decision: **public concept, renderer setup primitive, adapter-local dialects**.
+The public concept is element attachment for framework reactivity: a framework obtains an element, Starbeam runs resource-backed work for that element, and cleanup follows the framework's element/component lifetime. `@starbeam/renderer` now owns the shared adapter-author setup/finalization primitive for Vue/Svelte style element-first lifetimes. `@starbeam/modifier` and `@domtree/*` remain internal unless a later PER finds a stable adapter-author contract that needs those package boundaries directly.

 Other live possibilities: